 The bill would amend the child care licensing act to require certain child care facilities to have on duty at all times at least one person who was certified in first aid and age-appropriate cardiopulmonary resuscitation.
-The requirement would have to be met upon the expiration of 12 months after the bill took effect, and would apply to a child caring institution, child care center, family day care home, and a group day care home.
+The requirement would have to be met upon the expiration of 12 months after the bill took effect, and would apply to a child caring institution, child care center, group day care home, and to a registered family day care home caregiver who was responsible for the direct care, supervision, and protection of children.
 The certification would have to be issued by the American Red Cross or a comparable organization or institution.
 A violation of the provisions of the bill would not be considered a misdemeanor; however, it would be considered sufficient ground for denial, suspension, or revocation of a license under other provisions of the act.